-The New Testament Gospel according to St. John, Chapter 14, contains an inspiring passage that the young Winston must have read and re-read as a boy:
+The New Testament Gospel according to St. John, Chapter 14, contains an inspiring passage that Winston Churchill absorbed as a boy:

 1. Let not your heart be troubled: ye believe in God, believe also in me.
 2. In my Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 3. And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also.
 4. And whither I go ye know, and the way ye know.

-Churchill particularly liked verse 2, “a house of many mansions,” and used it during five important moments in his career.
-The first apparent instance was in Dundee, Scotland in May 1908, which he won and would hold for fourteen years.
-Here he spoke of the broadness and diversity of the British Commonwealth:
+Churchill particularly liked verse 2, “a house of many mansions,” and quoted it during five important moments in his career.
+The first apparent instance was in Dundee, Scotland in May 1908, a Parliamentary seat he won and would hold for 14 years.
+Here he spoke of the broadness and diversity of the British Empire:

 Cologne Cathedral took 600 years to build.
 Generations of architects and builders lived and died while the work was in progress….So let it be with the British Commonwealth.
 Let us build wisely, let us build surely, let us build faithfully, let us build, not for the moment but for future years, seeking to establish here below what we hope to find above—a house of many mansions, where there shall be room for all.